apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-timeouts-showcase-operator-devmode/README.md

 > **NOTE:** In local environments, we recommend that you deploy the workflows one by one at the same time you verify that
 > each deployment was successful.
 To do that, you can execute this command after each deployment, and you might have to
-> execute command several times until you see that the deployed workflow pod is running successfully.
+> execute command several times until you see that the deployed workflow pod is running successfully, since it might take
+> some time to download the images used by the operator.
 >
 >
 >